AndrewDryga/vagrant-box-osx/README.md

 Box was tested only on VirtualBox with Mac OS as a host.
 Mainly, I made it to build our iOS applications via CI-server.

-Also you might be interesed to take look at [radeksimko/vagrant-osx](https://github.com/radeksimko/vagrant-osx) that can build boxes for VMWare Vagrant provider.
+Also you might be interested to take look at [radeksimko/vagrant-osx](https://github.com/radeksimko/vagrant-osx) that can build boxes for VMWare Vagrant provider.

 Downloads
 --